Skillet Corn with Bacon

 Short and simple.
 And delicious.

-I keep calling this a good holiday side (excuse me but it’s October and my mind is already ready for Thanksgiving, Christmas and all the holidays things), but this is also one of those dishes that you put together when you want a quick and easy side dish for an everyday dinner.
+I keep calling skillet corn a good holiday side (excuse me but it’s October and my mind is already ready for Thanksgiving, Christmas and all the holidays things), but this is also one of those dishes that you put together when you want a quick and easy side dish for an everyday dinner.

 Fresh corn kernels, especially if you are removing it from the cob yourself, will take the longest to extricate.